amandawang90-spec/neuefische-data-analysis-180825-tableau_module_and_projects/11-Datasecurity&Ask Data/exercises.md

 - Drag `Sales` to **Columns**.
 - (Optional) Drag `Region` to **Color** to differentiate regions visually.
 - You should see a simple bar chart showing sales by name.
+- Show the parameter `Simulate User`
 - Locate the `Access Filter` calculated field in the Data Pane.
 - Drag it onto the **Filters Shelf**.
-- In the dialog that appears, check only `True`, then click OK.
+- In the dialog that appears, check only `True`, then click OK.(do not show filter, we are only seeing if it is true)
 - This filter now hides any rows where the logged-in user does not match the username in the permissions table.

 # Question 4: Workaround for Trying Ask Data with Superstore: